High-Intensity VR Fitness Game. Designed to transform exercise into a fun and rewarding experience!

-If the warning bothers you, you can go to the GAME tab and adjust the tolerance before you will get the warning, or turn it off completely.
+If the warning bothers you, you can go to the OPTIONS panel and the GAME tab and adjust the tolerance before you will get the warning, or turn it off completely.

 The screenshots will be placed as files in a specific folder which depends on your platform.

 PowerBeatsVR can auto-generate workouts for all the songs in .mp3, .wav, .flac, and .ogg format on your device.
 After starting the game, switch to the LOCAL tab in the main window (next to VOLUME 1 and VOLUME 2 of our official songs).

 Then, simply navigate to the folder on your device where your music is stored and select a file.
 When attempting to play it, PowerBeatsVR will ask you for some input regarding generation and launch your own music with a special workout for you!